-I often discuss mistaken thinking, this is different.
+I often discuss mistaken thinking.
+This post is a little different.
 I’m discussing something worse than being wrong and that is being boring.
+Specifically, producing boring positioning maps

 A positioning map illustrates marketing strategies.
 Here I discuss the axes of which there are two generic types.